TomConlin/Semantic_Exchange_Format/README.md

-As each internal node needs to be unique within the tree, a node could be given a pseudo random identifier/label based on the path to its root, but there is also the opportunity for
+As each internal node needs to be uniquely identified within the tree, a node is easily be given a pseudo random identifier/label based on the path from the root, but there is also the opportunity for

  - all non-leaf nodes